Envisioning legal cannabis in New York state

 ALBANY, N.Y.
 (NEWS10) – At the Capitol when it comes to legalizing marijuana in New York, there are different visions of how to get it done.
-One is being proposed by Gov. Andrew Cuomo and the other by is by legislator leaders.
+Gov. Andrew Cuomo proposed one, and the other came from legislator leaders.

 There are two competing proposals at the NYS Capitol for an adult use cannabis program.